rosuae/Hunter-Fusion/README.md

 ## To do:

 - More enemies + Bosses
-- Ability to change player look
 - Option to change the game volume
-- PowerUps + Ammo and Health Drops
+- Ammo and Health Drops

 ## Known Bugs:

-- Player can get stuck in tiles while performing actions like shooting while jumping
+- Player can get stuck in tiles while performing actions like shooting while jumping (Rare)
+- One frame drop spike when entering the game

 ## Tema 2